Table of Contents

 on certain other plugins being available or not.

 End users of CSS cannot be expected to open the IDE, install the source code, and then run CSS from within the IDE.
 They need a product that executes from their “start” menu or a desktop link.
-One way to create such a standalone product is to “export” the product from the IDE.
+The preferred way to create standalone products is via the Maven Build described earlier in this chapter, because that results in a complete set of products for all target architectures.
+Occasionally, however, it can be faster to create a single standalone product for testing by “exporting” the product from the IDE.

 and press the